Writing a Plugin

 }

-// Weighted is optional to implement, but when implemented the return value added during the topological sort
+// Weighted is optional to implement, but when implemented, the return value is used during topological sort

 Weighted interface {